The Harrow-Hassidim-Lloyd algorithm with qutrits: HHL with qutrits

 \subsection{Qutrit HHL: working principles and quantum circuit}

 The HHL algorithm has been described briefly in Section \ref{sec:HHL}.
 In this section, we discuss our extension to the qutrit framework.
 The general problem statement remains the same, that is, solving a system of linear equations of the form $A \vec{x} = \vec{b}$.
 The $\vec{b}$ of dimension $N \cross 1$ is encoded in a state register containing $m$ qutrits using amplitude encoding such that $3^m = N$.
 In addition to the state register, we have a clock register comprising of $n_r$ qutrits.
 These are useful for capturing the eigenvalues via the QPE module.
-Lastly, we have a single qutrit ancilla, also known as the HHL ancilla, which will be used for eigenvalue inversion through the controlled rotation module.
+Lastly, we have a single qutrit ancilla, also known as the HHL ancilla, which will be used for eigenvalue inversion through the controlled-rotation module.

-We begin by discussing the quantum Fourier transform (QFT) module, since its inverse (IQFT) occurs in the QPE module.
+We begin by discussing the QFT module, since its inverse (IQFT) occurs in the QPE module.
 Figure \ref{fig:qutrit-QFT} gives the circuit for QFT.
 Although the circuit is similar to that for qubits, the gate definitions are modified in the qutrit framework.
 We define the generalized $P_l$ gate for qutrits as specified in Section \ref{sec-gates}.
-Implementing the QFT circuit on a general qutrit state $|j_1, j_2, \hdots j_n \rangle$, we obtain -
+Implementing the QFT circuit on a general n-qutrit state $|j_1, j_2, \hdots j_n \rangle$, we obtain -

 The circuit for the QPE module is given in Figure \ref{fig:qutrit-QPE}.
-QPE consists of mainly controlled unitaries, with the unitary matrix of the form $U = e^{iAt}$ where $A$ is the Hermitian matrix that occurs the system of linear equations to be solved, and $t$ is a problem-dependent constant such that $U(\sum_{i=0}^{3^m-1} b_i|u_i\rangle ) = \sum_{i=0}^{3^m-1} b_i e^{2 \pi i \phi_i} |u_i\rangle$ where $\phi_i$s $\in [0,1]$ are the eigenvalues of $A$.
+QPE consists of mainly controlled-unitaries, with the unitary matrix of the form $U = e^{iAt}$ where $A$ is the Hermitian matrix that occurs the system of linear equations to be solved, and $t$ is a problem-dependent constant such that $U(\sum_{i=0}^{3^m-1} b_i|u_i\rangle ) = \sum_{i=0}^{3^m-1} b_i e^{2 \pi i \phi_i} |u_i\rangle$ where $\phi_i$ $\in [0,1]$ are the eigenvalues of $A$.
 The clock registers are initially all in state $|0\rangle$.
 First, all the clock registers are acted upon by the ternary Hadamard gates resulting in -